 2) The Power of Leverage

 Investing $250,000 in stocks will get you a $250,000 stock portfolio.
-Investing that same $250,000 in real estate will get you a $1,000,000 real estate portfolio – such as four new-construction homes in growing metros like Dallas or Orlando.
-This is because with real estate, you can put down 25% and have the bank finance the other 75%.
+Investing that same $250,000 in real estate will get you a $1,000,000 real estate portfolio, such as four new-construction homes in growing metros like Charlotte or Orlando.
+This is because you can put down 25% with real estate and have the bank finance the other 75%.
 A $1,000,000 portfolio growing at even the conservative 4.0% rate of return will outperform a $250,000 portfolio growing at a 7.0% return.

 Here are the numbers:

-At 7.0% per year, your $250,000 stock portfolio will grow to $1.9 million after 30 years and, after paying 15% capital gains tax, you’d net $1.6 million.
+At 7.0% per year, your $250,000 stock portfolio will grow to $1.9 million after 30 years, and after paying 15% capital gains tax, you’d net $1.6 million.

-At a conservative 4.0% per year, your $1,000,000 real estate portfolio will grow to $3.2 million after 30 years and, since your tenants will have paid off the mortgage debt for you, you’ll own that $3.2 million portfolio free-and-clear with 100% equity
+At a conservative 4.0% per year, your $1,000,000 real estate portfolio will grow to $3.2 million after 30 years, and, since your tenants will have paid off the mortgage debt for you, you’ll own that $3.2 million portfolio free and clear with 100% equity.

 3) Hedge against inflation